vahidhedayati/ajaxdependancyselection/README.md

 	bindid="secondarydomain"

-This you would use g:selectPrimaryNR the bindid is secondarydomain the field highlighted in bold above as the bindid
+This you would use ads:selectPrimaryNR the bindid is secondarydomain the field highlighted in bold above as the bindid

 Notice in the PrimaryNR the bindid is the primary hasMany mapping and has no .id